- Tom Denlinger – Vocals (founding member)

 In 2004, Tom called the original guys of SARDONYX together to talk about writing another studio project.
 Guitarist, Rod Feltman, was not able to work on this project but our other original guitarist, Tim Swarthout, did all the guitar work.
 “Linear Progression” was our second 4 song EP and released in 2005.
 The CD had four different kinds of metal on it and quite frankly, it was kinda a “the old guys still got it” project with no real plans to play it out.

-Little did anyone know at that time that a new day was approaching … 12 years later … in 2017, when a new full length project would come out called “Sons of the Kingdom”.
-We are putting the final touches on this new project and we are quite excited about it.
+In 2020, Tom Denlinger and Rod Feltman began talking about further writing.
+We are working on this new project called “Anthems of War” and we are quite excited about it.
 Please pray for us as we complete this project.
 This new CD will have a strong message and musically be the best thing we have ever produced.
 Anticipate it.
 Pray for it.
 God is going to use this to encourage many people.